 The people conducting particular religious observances also had strict requirements for washing, particularly on the Day of Atonement.
 The High Priest had to wash both before going into the Most Holy Place, and after leaving it.
 The man who went outside the camp to burn the skin, the flesh and the dung of the bull and goat offered as sin offerings had to wash his clothes and bathe his body with water before he could re-enter the camp of Israel, as did the man who led the scapegoat away and released it in the wilderness.

-However, some things could not be washed if they were religiously unclean or holy – such as pottery.
+Some things could not be cleaned by washing if they were religiously unclean or holy – such as pottery.

 People with diseases often had to wash themselves and/or their clothes as part of their treatment, and this was also true with fabric or buildings in which “leprosy” was found (probably referring to what we would call moulds or fungi).